-The construction of Olkaria II then commenced in September 2000 and commissioned at the end of 2003 after 3 years (Mwangi, 2005).
-The Olkaria II power plant therefore took about 17 years to be realized.
+Construction of Olkaria II then commenced in September 2000 and commissioned at the end of 2003 after 3 years (Mwangi, 2005).
+Olkaria II power plant therefore took about 17 years to be realized.
 A case has been made to expand Olkaria II by adding a 35MW third unit.

-11.3 Lessons learned
+11.3 Lessons Learned